 $5 Dollar Donation for Adults, 3$ for Kids

 Includes Eggs, Pancakes, Ham, Toast, Coffee, Milk and JuiceCheck out the Ohio Special Olympics!

-This year’s Wild Game dinner had been scheduled for Saturday, April 28, 2018, at 6:00 pm.
-As in the past, it is open to all men.
-This is a great way to bring your friends in and show them what the lodge is all about.
-There is a $5 free will offering to help offset costs.Directions
+This year’s Awards Ceremony has been scheduled for Saturday, September 23, 2018, at 3:00 pm.
+As in the past, it is open to all masons and their families.
+This is a great way to bring your friends and family in and show them what the lodge is all about and see various awards presented to our masons.Directions

 Worshipful Master: Brian D. Varner